R&D Tax Credits for the Manufacturing Industry

 • Improving quality assurance processes to increase product reliability

-• Developing new or improved process or products to meet federal or state regulatory requirements
+• Developing new or improved processes or products to meet federal or state regulatory requirements

-• Developing new or improved techniques to increase performance of a product or process
+• Developing new or improved techniques to enhance a product’s or process’s performance

-If your company is not developing these processes or products in-house but are paying a third-party for engineering services, product designers, testing services and/or fabrication specialists, you still may potentially qualify for an R&D tax credit.
+If your organization is not developing these processes or products in-house but is paying a third-party for engineering services, product designers, testing services, and/or fabrication specialists, the organization still may potentially qualify for an R&D tax credit.

 For more information on calculating and claiming the R&D Tax Credit, read our R&D Tax Credit FAQ.